jimsward/books/README.md

 #### Create Invoice

-Create an invoice by way of the Create Invoice button or clicking the create invoice field of an individual customer's entry in the customer table
+Create an invoice by way of the Create Invoice button or clicking the create invoice field of an individual customer's entry in the customer table.

 #### Invoice Entry

-The Invoice Page has inputs for name, invoice number, date and a table for line items.
-Each line item has a (required) service, (optional) description, and (required) amount
+The Invoice Page has inputs for name, address, invoice number, date and a table for line items.
+Each line item has a (required) service, (optional) description, and (required) amount.

 ### Reports